Friday, May 22, 2020 / by Ashley Yates

 And check to see if your bleach has expired.
 Who knew it could?
 After about 9 months to a year, and if it smells less bleachy, it’s lost its disinfecting power.
 Time for a new jug.

-Tip: Don’t mix bleach with anything ...
+Tip: Don’t mix bleach with anything other than water; ot; ...

 Friday, February 7, 2020 / by Ashley Yates